anonymous-researcher-99/CompSRT/README.md

-# CompSRT: Compression for Image Super-Resolution Transformers (SwinIR-light)
+# CompSRT: Quantization and Pruning for Image Super-Resolution Transformers

 ## Abstract